wp-plugins/mailchimp-for-wp/readme.txt

 }
 `

 Need help?
 Please take a look at the [frequently asked questions](https://wordpress.org/plugins/mailchimp-for-wp/faq/) first.
-If you can't find your answer there, start a topic in the [MailChimp for WordPress plugin support forums](http://wordpress.org/support/plugin/mailchimp-for-wp).
+If you can't find your answer there, start a topic in the [MailChimp for WordPress plugin support forums](https://wordpress.org/support/plugin/mailchimp-for-wp).

-= Upgrade to Pro =
+= Upgrade to MailChimp for WordPress Pro =
 If you like the plugin, [get the Pro version of MailChimp for WordPress](https://mc4wp.com/#utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=installation-instructions-link) for an even better plugin!

 == Frequently Asked Questions ==